dCache/dcache/packages/system-test/README.md

 ## Requirements

-- java runtime 11 or newer
+- java 11 or newer
-- maven 3.1.1 or newer
+- maven 3.5.0 or newer

 ## Configuration